hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 The below [figure](#qgis-verify-qualm) shows an example of interpolated mesh, with some irregularities (red points).
 The irregularities are caused by local imprecision of breaklines (line end points do not coincide with the [`xyz-points.shp`](#epd)).
 Also some points of the [boundary](#boundary) do not correspond the `xyz-points.shp`.
 If such irregularities occur, zoom at the red points (irregularities) and ensure that the breakline and boundary nodes all exactly coincide with those stored in `xyz-points.shp`.
 When all nodes are corrected, repeat all steps from the [TIN generation](#tin) onward.

 <a name="qgis-verify-qualm"></a>
-{% include image.html file="qgis-verify-qualm.png" alt="bm-15" caption="Verify elevation interpolation using graduated color ramps.
+{% include image.html file="qgis-verify-qualm.png" alt="basement qgis basemesh elevation interpolation" caption="Verify elevation interpolation using graduated color ramps.
 In this example, the red colored points indicated irregularities in the mesh." %}

 ##	Export to 2dm<a name="2dm"></a>